Smiling Regulates Emotion During Traumatic Recollection: Introduction

 Smiles are complex social behaviors.
 While we humans instinctually smile when we are happy \cite{freedman_1964}, we also smile during periods of great distress, as reactions to surprise, and to mask our underlying emotions.
 Smiling, therefore, is not simply a valence barometer; it is a carefully constructed display of social expression that balances internal affect and the emotions one wishes to display to the world.
 In this work, we investigate the social and narrative role that smiling plays during interviews of traumatic recollection with survivors of the Holocaust.
 We find this nonverbal behavior acts as a mediator of emotion, both in the emotions embedded into recalled narratives and into the social dynamics captured between survivor and interviewer.

-Existing smile taxonomies classify smiles directly via internal affect \cite{ekman_1982} and social role \cite{niedeland_1980}, but we find in our investigations that the emotional weight and complexity of survivor testimonies renders these existing taxonomies overly simplistic.
-We conducted a pilot smile annotation study under these two taxonomies with trained Holocaust historians and find smiling not only \textbf{reflects} underlying and projected emotional expressions but \textbf{changes} internal affect and narrative emphasis.
+Existing smile taxonomies classify smiles directly via internal affect \cite{ekman_1982} and social role \cite{martin_2017}, but we find in our investigations that the emotional weight and complexity of survivor testimonies renders these existing taxonomies overly simplistic.
+We conducted a pilot smile annotation study under these two taxonomies with trained Holocaust historians and find smiling is associated with both underlying and projected emotional expressions and with changes in narrative emphasis.
 From these results, we performed a large-scale automatic annotation of narrative features and investigate the complex multimodal interaction that occurs during smiling between facial movements, eye gaze, audio, and semantic content.

-We identify that smiling has significant correlations with change in two critical types of survivor emotion: the ``narrative valence'' of the historical content being recollected and the ``present-day valence'' of the in-the-moment social dynamics when interfacing with interviewers.
+We identify associations between smiling and two types of survivor emotion: the ``narrative valence'' of the historical content being recollected and the ``present-day valence'' of the in-the-moment social dynamics when interfacing with interviewers.
 We find smiling typically occurs in emotionally congruent settings, such as during topics associated with pre-war and childhood events, but that almost a fifth of all smiles occur during moments of negative valence.
-Negative valence smiles seem to play a regulatory role for emotion, as the presence of such smiles improves the valence trajectories of surrounding sentences both in narratives and present-day, and across the three modalities of audio, eye gaze, and transcript.
-Smiling also affects various eye patterns, including eye dynamics and blink rates, and the strength of both of these effects is also influenced by emotion.
+Negative-valence smiles seem to be associated with emotional regulation, as the presence of such smiles improves the valence trajectories of surrounding sentences both in narratives and present-day, and across the three modalities of audio, eye gaze, and transcript.
+Smiling is also associated with differences in eye dynamics and blink rates that vary with narrative valence.
 Taken together, we assert that smiling plays a critical role in regulating emotion and social interaction during traumatic recollection.